.300 Winchester Short Magnum: Legacy

-Of all the short magnums that came out in the 2000's decade the .300 WSM, along with the .270 WSM, are one of the few that have stood the test of time and still have rifles being made for them as of 2025.
+Of all the short magnums that came out in the 2000s decade the .300 WSM, along with the .270 WSM, are one of the few that have stood the test of time and still have rifles being made for them as of 2025.
 Both Remington and Ruger no longer manufacture rifles chambered for their proprietary Remington Short Action Ultra Magnum and Ruger Compact Magnum cartridges, although ammunition is still available for them albeit with a limited selection.
 Among Winchester's short magnums, rifles chambered for the 7mm WSM are no longer made, and the .325 WSM has a limited current production from Winchester.
 However both the .270 WSM and .300 WSM can be found in a variety of models from major firearms manufacturers including: Remington's Model 700 CDL SF, SPS & SPS Stainless; Savage's Model 110 Apex Hunter, Apex Storm, Long Range Hunter, & High Country; and Winchester's Model 70 Classic Featherweight, Extreme Timber, Extreme Tungsten, Extreme Weather, Long Range & Super Grade; all of which are still chambered for the .270 WSM and .300 WSM.